Skip to main content

 Changing the backend URL in the frontend

-You may now serve your frontend as normal (or, if desired, via its own tunnel).
-It will access the backend via the tunnel host you've provided, making it accessible anywhere on the internet!
+Now your frontend will access the backend via the tunnel host you've provided, making it accessible anywhere on the internet!